djaumann/test-repo-3d-mag/docs/quickstart-guide.rst

 3. **Build and run the example**

-Please make sure that you have chosen the right COM-port.
+Please make sure that you have chosen the right COM port.
 You can choose it from the menu: *Tool > Port* or again from the drop down menu (new Arduino IDE).
-If you're not sure that you have selected the correct COM-port you can do a simple trick.
-Just remove the USB-Cable from your computer and check all the available COM-ports.
-With that done connect the board again and check the available COM-ports again.
+If you're not sure that you have selected the correct COM port you can do a simple trick.
+Just remove the USB cable from your computer and check all the available COM ports.
+With that done connect the board again and check the available COM ports again.
 There should be a new one now that has not been there before, this port is the right one to choose.

 Now we can use the *verify button* |ver-but| to check if the code is correct and compiles without errors.
 If the compilation passes you can upload the sketch via the *upload button* |upl-but| to the XMC 2Go.